cs4241-21a/a1-gettingstarted/README.md

 Nathan Klingensmith
 https://a1-iamparadoxdotexe.glitch.me/

-This project shows who I am as a student and as a professional.
+This project is a website that shows who I am as a student and a professional.
 It includes the experience, education, and skills I have accumulated over my career.

 ### Technical Achievements
 * **Mustache Templating**:  Implemented [Mustache.js](https://www.npmjs.com/package/mustache) for dynamic component templating.